Young Donovan's Kid: Plot

-Jim Donovan (Richard Dix) is a two-bit mob leader in New York during the 1920s.
-When another mobster, Ben Murray (Richard Alexander) is killed in a gunfight between rival gangs, Donovan takes it upon himself to raise his son, Midge Murray (Jackie Cooper).
-When Donovan seeks the advice of the parish priest on how to raise an adolescent boy, the priest, Father Dan (Frank Sheridan), enlists the services of his niece, Kitty Costello (Marion Shilling).
+Jim Donovan is a two-bit mob leader in New York during the 1920s.
+When another mobster, Ben Murray is killed in a gunfight between rival gangs, Donovan takes it upon himself to raise his son, Midge Murray.
+When Donovan seeks the advice of the parish priest on how to raise an adolescent boy, the priest, Father Dan, enlists the services of his niece, Kitty Costello.
 When she directs Donovan to get honest work, he agrees, and she gets him a job at the ironworks where she is also employed.
 He is slowly transformed by the effect that both Midge and Kitty have on him.
 He also falls in love with Kitty.

 Things are going well until the government gets involved, and Midge is taken away from Donovan and sent to a house of correction.
 Donovan is devastated and loses his mind, declaring war on the authorities.
 However, Kitty has not given up on him, and gets him to calm down, by working out a deal with the authorities (due to her own personal standing in the community) where Midge will be returned to him if he keeps his nose clean for several months.

 The romance between Kitty and Donovan further blossoms over the course of the next couple of months, as Donovan looks forward to the return of Midge.
 However, one day as he is visiting Midge, Kitty is robbed of $5,000 which she was transporting from the ironworks to the bank.
 The police, suspecting the worst, arrest Donovan.
 He escapes from police custody and tracks down the actual culprits who perpetrated the robbery, who happen to be his old gang.
 He recovers the money, but in the process is seriously wounded in a gunfight.

 Donovan manages to return the stolen funds to the police before collapsing.
 While in the hospital, he and Kitty declare their love for one another, and he is promised that Midge will join them shortly.